NTIA/scos-sensor/README.md

-When deploying equipment remotely, the robustness and security of its software becomes a prime concern. `scos-sensor` sits on top of a popular open-source framework, which provides out-of-the-box protection against cross site scripting (XSS), cross site request forgery (CSRF), SQL injection, and clickjacking attacks, and also enforces SSL/HTTPS (traffic encryption), host header validation, and user session security.
-In addition to these, we have implemented an unpriveleged user type so that the sensor owner can allow access to other users and API consumers while maintaining ultimate control.
+When deploying equipment remotely, the robustness and security of its software becomes a prime concern. `scos-sensor` sits on top of a popular open-source framework (see [Architecture](#architecture)), which provides out-of-the-box protection against cross site scripting (XSS), cross site request forgery (CSRF), SQL injection, and clickjacking attacks, and also enforces SSL/HTTPS (traffic encryption), host header validation, and user session security.
+In addition to these, we have implemented an unprivileged user type so that the sensor owner can allow access to other users and API consumers while maintaining ultimate control.
 To minimize the chance of regressions while developing for the sensor, we have written almost 200 unit and integration tests.
-See [Developing](Developing.md) to learn how to run these tests, or continue on to the [Quickstart](#quickstart) section for how to spin up a production-grade sensor in just a few commands.
+See [Developing](DEVELOPING.md) to learn how to run the test suite.

-We have tried remove the most common hurdles to remotely deploying a sensor, while keeping in mind that the way people may want to use them are as varied as the types of sensors themselves.
-We have focused on generalization in two important places: by being as hardware agnostic as practical (see [Supporting a Different SDR](DEVELOPING.md#supporting-a-different-sdr)), and by letting the sensor owner have ultimate say in what the sensor can _do_ using a flexible "actions" concept (see [Writing Custom Actions](DEVELOPING.md#writing-custom-actions)).
+We have tried remove the most common hurdles to remotely deploying a sensor, while maintaining flexibility in two key areas:

+ - by being as hardware agnostic as practical (see [Supporting a Different SDR](DEVELOPING.md#supporting-a-different-sdr)), and

+ - by using a flexible "actions" concept (see [Writing Custom Actions](DEVELOPING.md#writing-custom-actions)), giving the sensor owner control over what the sensor can be tasked to do

-Lastly, we have many of our design and development discussions right here on GitHub.
+We have many of our design and development discussions right here on GitHub.
 If you find a bug or have a use-case that we don't currently support, feel free to open an issue.

 Quickstart
 ----------

+This section describes how to spin up a production-grade sensor in just a few commands.

 1) Install `git`, `Docker`, and `docker-compose`.